n8han/shouty/README.markdown

 wifi network, connected or not to the internet, Shouty serves an mp3 stream from your microphone to anyone who wants to connect.

+This could be useful in a setting where you want to carry a message using phones and computers you already have, without depending on external networks and systems.
+For best results, [bring your own wifi][http://wiki.daviddarts.com/PirateBox].

 Download
 --------